StrateQueue/StrateQueue/README.md

-# Stratequeue
+# StrateQueue

-**Transform your backtesting.py strategies into live trading**
+**🚀 Transform your backtesting strategies into live trading systems**

-Turn your strategy backtests into a professional live trading system with just one command.
-Run multiple strategies simultaneously, manage risk automatically, and trade on real markets.
+Turn your strategy backtests into a professional live trading system with comprehensive command-line tools.
+Deploy single or multi-strategy portfolios, manage them in real-time, and trade on real markets with enterprise-grade safety features.

-## 🚀 What does this do?
+## 🎯 What does this do?

-**You have a trading strategy in backtesting.py → Stratequeue makes it trade live**
+**You have a trading strategy → StrateQueue makes it trade live**

 ```python
 # Your strategy (examples/strategies/sma.py)